tbonejones/Assignment1-3420/ExecutiveSummary.md

 company's policy regarding acceptable software licenses and vulnerability levels for software used in a specific way (i.e. internally, externally, commercial release, etc.).

-(Finally, the manager can create and update policy...)
+Finally, the manager can create a new policy, delete an existing policy, or modify an existing policy in order to update it.